 Configure NIC multi-queue

 Network interface controller (NIC) multi-queue enables an ECS instance to use multiple NIC queues to improve network performance.
 Performance bottlenecks may occur when a single vCPU of an instance is used to process NIC interrupts.
-To solve this issue, you can use NIC multi-queue to distribute NIC interrupts across different vCPUs.
+To resolve this issue, you can use NIC multi-queue to distribute NIC interrupts across different vCPUs.
 You can run the ethtool -l ehtname command to query the current number of NIC queues and the supported number of NIC queues.

 acs-plugin-manager --exec --plugin=ecs_tools_multiqueue